-Surrounded by miles and miles of glorious countryside, this picturesque cove has become the stand-out poster child for the Jurassic Coast.
+Probably one of Britain’s most recognisable beaches, Durdle Door, with its iconic limestone arch, has more than a hint of the Algarve about it.
+Surrounded by miles and miles of glorious countryside, this picturesque cove has become the poster child for the Jurassic Coast.
 Due to a natural offshore reef, the bay is protected from tidal swells so it’s ideal for swimming, snorkelling and diving.

-An isolated gem in northern Scotland, only the most dedicated beach bums reap the remote rewards of Sandwood Bay.
-The beach lies at the end of a bleak moorland track, sweeping out for over a mile and half, flanked by dramatic rocky cliffs.
-Those in the know claim it to be Britain’s best beach and once you’ve seen it for yourself, you might agree.
+An isolated spot in northern Scotland, only the most dedicated beach bums reap the remote rewards of Sandwood Bay.
+The beach lies at the end of a bleak moorland track that runs for 6.5km (4 miles) from the nearby hamlet of Blairmore.

-Sandwood Bay’s remoteness might just be its finest quality: on any given day you could have the entire beach to yourself.
-You’ll need to be dedicated though.
-It’s only reached after a 4.5-mile hike from the nearby hamlet of Blairmore.
+Sandwood Bay’s remoteness might just be its finest quality: on any given day you could have the entire 2km (1.5-mile) beach to yourself.
+Some call it the best beach in the UK.
+One look, and it’s hard to disagree.

-Wild, vast and beautiful, you’ll find Holkham tucked into the North Norfolk coastline, an Area of Outstanding Natural Beauty, and blissfully underrated stretch of Britain’s long shoreline.
+This is a real no-frills beach, one truly worthy of the tag 'unspoiled'.
+Wild, vast, and beautiful, you’ll find Holkham tucked into the North Norfolk coastline, an Area of Outstanding Natural Beauty, and a blissfully underrated stretch of Britain’s long shoreline.
 It’s big and sandy, and when the tide is out, the wet sand is ideal for sandcastle building.

 As it makes up a part of the Norfolk Coast Path, it’s also tremendously popular with walkers.
 Another thing to note: Holkham is just as nature intended it to be, so there are no facilities here.